roboticslab-uc3m/openrave-yarp-plugins/README.md

 ![Block Diagram1](doc/readme/Diagram1.png)

+- **Openrave Base**: Is in charge of initializing openrave, generate the ConvexDecomposition model of the robot, and start the plugin.

+- **Openrave-YarpRobot plugin**: This module is in charge of performing the collision avoidance process.
+It receives the commmands from YARP, and if there are no collisions, this commands are sent to the real robot.
+Here is where the local simulation of the system take place.

+- **teoSim/Real robot**: This module corresponds to the real robot or the teoSim Simulation.

+- **YARP**: Used by the user to send the commmands to the system.

 # Tutorials: (How to use the openrave-yarp-plugins for collision avoidance with teoSim)
 The following commands explain how to use the openrave-yarp-plugins for collision avoidance using teoSim as the remote robot.
 Note that here, teoSim can be replaced for the real robot.